nuclear-tests/test-ghapy/README.md

 Each check is a key-value pair where the key is the name of the check to perform and the value is the (JavaScript) script to be executed for that check.

 If the script evaluates to true then the check passes.
-If not,
+If not, the check fails.

 The script can be either a string or an array of strings.